Unidentified falling objects in the LHC as dark matter signals: Conclusion

 \section{Conclusion}

-Choosing an average AQN mass of $\langle M_{\rm AQN}\rangle$ from recent astrophysical simulations \cite{Sekatchev:2025ixu}, we show that UFO events can be triggered by an antimatter AQN passing near the LHC within approximately 100\,km.
+In this work we argue that UFO events can be triggered by an antimatter AQN passing near the LHC within approximately 100\,km.
+In this estimate, we use the basic normalization parameter of the model, the average AQN mass of $\langle M_{\rm AQN}\rangle$.
+This normalization is based on the assumption that the old mysterious and puzzling UV emission in our galaxy is due to DM particles in the form of AQNs, as discussed in Sec.~\ref{basics}.

 The event rate \eqref{eq:rate} of AQN-induced UFOs implies that about $(1-10)\%$ of the UFO events may be induced by AQNs.
 We propose to search for correlation signals of multiple UFO events across the entire LHC ring that occur within a short time window \eqref{eq:6 ms} (approximately 6\,ms to 2\,s), since this is a unique feature of the AQN-induced events compared to regular UFOs.
 Assuming a measurement time of about 360 hours, we estimate the $\textrm{SNR}>10$ for $\langle M_{\rm AQN}\rangle\geq50{\rm\,g}$ if two correlated UFO events are recorded; and $\textrm{SNR}>5$ for $\langle M_{\rm AQN}\rangle\geq5{\rm\,g}$ if three correlated UFO events are recorded.
 This implies that the LHC can serve as a practical, broadband Large Acoustic Detector for AQNs.

+This proposal is significantly more efficient for the AQN DM than traditional acoustic detector networks as originally proposed in Ref.~\cite{Budker:2020mqk}.
+Existing seismic networks are not optimized for the kilohertz frequency range.
+Detecting kHz acoustic waves would require specialized infrastructure, such as DAS detectors, as discussed in Sec.~\ref{sect:detection}.
+However, to mitigate anthropogenic noise, even a modest array of tens of sensors deployed 100 meters underground across a wide area would require a multi-million dollar investment.
+In contrast, the LHC serves as a high-SNR detector with virtually no additional infrastructure costs.
+It is a pre-existing 27\,km continuous ring built 100\,m underground with approximately 4000 BLMs.
+It benefits from a low noise floor at high frequencies thanks to the acoustic shielding provided by the vacuum vessel.
+Rather than requiring the continuous operation of an expensive dedicated network, the primary requirement for detection with the LHC is data mining.

-This proposal is significantly more efficient than a traditional acoustic detector network for DM detection, as outlined in Ref. \cite{Budker:2020mqk}.
-Generally, our proposal in this work is not limited to the LHC but is potentially applicable to all particle accelerators.
-However, smaller accelerators tend to have a lower UFO trigger probability, which means a higher critical energy $\Delta E_{\rm k}$ to initiate correlated events.
+Generally, our proposal in this work is not limited to the LHC but is potentially applicable to all particle accelerators, potentially forming a global acoustic detector network.
+However, smaller accelerators tend to have a lower UFO trigger probability, which implies a higher critical energy $\Delta E_{\rm k}$ to initiate correlated events.
 The performance of smaller accelerators as broadband acoustic detectors depends on the local dust particle size distribution.
 A detailed scaling analysis is beyond the scope of this study but would be a useful direction for future work.